-While they measure similar metrics, Gross Margin measures the percentage (or dollar amount) of the comparison of a product's cost to its sale price.
-In contrast, gross profit measures the percentage (or dollar amount) of profit from the sale of the product.
+While they measure similar metrics, Gross Margin measures the percentage (or dollar amount) when comparing its cost to its sale price.
+In contrast, gross profit measures the percentage (or dollar amount) of profit from the product's sale.

 Net Profit Margin is the percentage of revenue left after all expenses are deducted from sales.
 The measurement reveals the amount of profit that a business can extract from its total sales.
 The net sales part of the equation is gross sales minus all sales deductions, such as sales allowances.

-Profit & Loss (P&L) statement is one of the three primary financial statements used to assess a company's performance and financial position, the two others being the balance sheet and the cash flow statement.
+The profit & Loss (P&L) statement is one of the three primary financial statements used to assess a company's performance and financial position.
+The two others are the balance sheet and the cash flow statement.

 The Cash Flow Statement is a financial statement that provides aggregate data regarding all cash inflows a company receives from its ongoing operations and external investment sources.
 It also includes all cash outflows that pay for business activities and investments during a given period.

 Rate of Return (ROR) is the net gain or loss on an investment over a specified time period, expressed as a percentage of the investment's initial cost.
-Gains on investments are defined as income received plus any capital gains realized on the sale of the investment.
+Gains on investments are defined as income received, and any capital gains realized on the investment sale.

 Accrual and Deferral are accounting adjustment entries where there is a time lag in the reporting and realization of income and expense.
 Accrual occurs before payment or a receipt, and Deferral occurs after a payment or a receipt.
 These are generally related to revenue and expenditure.

-The Administration of a business includes the performance or management of business operations and decision-making, as well as the efficient organization of people and other resources to direct activities towards common goals and objectives.
+The Administration of a business includes the performance or management of business operations and decision-making and the efficient organization of people and other resources to direct activities towards common goals and objectives.

 Business Operations Management is an area of management concerned with designing and controlling the process of production and redesigning business operations in the production of goods or services.

-Cost-Effective is something that is a good value, where the benefits and usage are worth at least what is paid for them.
+Cost-Effective is a good value, where the benefits and usage are worth at least what is paid for them.